williamtroup/Calendar.js/docs/DATE_FORMATS.md

 # Calendar.js - Date Formats:

-These are the formatter options are used to state how dates are displayed (where supported).
+Below is a list of all the formatting options which state how dates are displayed (where supported).

 | Formatter: | Description: |
 | --- | --- |